Hong Kong Gay Travel

 I don’t mention this to scare you.
 If you identify as trans, queer, or express yourself in a way that may be flagged by Hong Kong border officials, take extra precaution.

-To get the best Hong Kong gay travel experience, I recommend staying on Hong Kong Island.
+Staying in the north of Hong Kong Island will offer the best overall experience.
 The island itself is large with a ton of unique neighborhoods, discussed in the sections below.

 Central Hong Kong Hotels & Rentals